DominikAnyz/2025_Cameroon_pollination/scripts/README.md

 scripts.
 This is handy to run if you will be carrying out all the analyses again, however is not necessary.
 If you are interested only in a certain script, it might be easier to load the packages in each script separately.
-If you do not have cmdstanr on your computer for running Bayesian analyses, this might take a while.
+If you do nothave cmdstanr on your computer for running Bayesian analyses, this might take a while.

 ### 02.Cleaning_raw_seedset_data